cedarrapidsboy/pms-postprocessing/README.md

 ### MPEG2 (source), x264, NVENC (h.264) Comparison

 Encoding with NVENC can be convenient for its filesize and speed, but may not be desirable for its image quality.
-More recent NVENC implemenatations (like in the RTX line of cards) may improve quality over previous implementations (GTX), however it is generally understood that software encoding (x264) yields the best quality results (per bit).
+More recent NVENC implemenatations (like in the RTX line of cards) may improve quality over previous implementations (GTX), however it is generally understood that software encoding (x264) yields the better quality results (per bit).

+*NOTE:* In the context of this script, MPEG2 reppresents the reference video quality.
+It is the best possible video quality and is what x264 and NVENC results should be compared against.

 Roughly speaking, when deciding which encoder to use, you can choose 2 of the following: